Most interesting landmarks of Curacao

 Described landmarks of Curaçao

-Curaçao is one of constituent countries of the Kingdom of Netherlands and is located in the Caribbean region.
+Curaçao is one of the constituent countries of the Kingdom of Netherlands and is located in the Caribbean region.

 Contrary to most other Caribbean islands, Curaçao is very rich with architectonic landmarks.
 Historical districts of the capital Willemstad are rich with amazing, nearly unique architecture but countryside has numerous historical plantation houses – comparatively small but distinct and elegant buildings.